Data2Semantics/linkitup/readme.md

 The selected DOI URIs are added to the RDF representation using `act:references` links from the Figshare DOI URI.

+### Linked Data Repository

+The LDR plugin takes all *tags* from a Figshare publication, and does a literal string match to concepts in the Elsevier Linked Data Repository.
+Currently this repository only contains a vocabulary of funding agencies.

+Users are presented with a list of LDR concepts that match the tags of their publication.
+They can select the matches they feel are appropriate, and add them as *links* to the Figshare repository.

+Corresponding LDR URIs are added to the RDF representation via `skos:exactMatch` properties to the related tag.

 ## Requirements

 **Linki**tup uses the following libraries: